 Field Description Static (default value): You enter a static IP address.
 Provide IP Address: Only if PPTP Mode = PNSYour device dynamically assigns an IP address to the remote ter- minal. • Get IP Address: Only if PPTP Mode = Windows Client ModeYour device is dynamically assigned an IP address.
 Default Route Only if IP Address Mode = Static Select whether the route to this connection partner is to be defined as the default route.
 The function is activated with Enabled.
 The function is disabled by default.
-Create NAT Policy Only if IP Address Mode = Static When you configure an ISDN connection, specify whether Network Address Translation (NAT) is to be enabled.
+Create NAT Policy Only if IP Address Mode = Static When you configure an PPTP connection, specify whether Network Address Translation (NAT) is to be enabled.
 The function is activated with Enabled.
 The function is disabled by default.
-Local IP Address Only for IP Address Mode = Static Assign the IP address from your LAN to the ISDN interface which is to be used as your device's internal source address.
-Route Entries Only if IP Address Mode = Static Define routing entries for this connection partner. • Remote IP Address: IP address of the destination host or LAN. • Netmask: Netmask of Remote IP Address. • Metric: The lower the value, the higher the priority of the route (possible values 015).
+Local IP Address Only for IP Address Mode = Static Assign the IP address from your LAN that is to be used as internal source address to the PPTP interface.
+Route Entries Only if IP Address Mode = Static Define routing entries for this connection partner.
+Remote IP Address: IP address of the destination host or LAN.
+Netmask: Netmask of Remote IP Address.
+Metric: The lower the value, the higher the priority of the route (possible values 015).
 The default value is 1.
 IP Assignment Pool (IPCP) Only if IP Address Mode = Provide IP Address Select an IP pool configured in the WAN -> Internet + Dialup -> IP Pools menu.
 If an IP pool has not been configured here yet, the message Not yet defined appears in this field.

 Field Description Block after connection failure for Enter the wait time in seconds before the device should try again after an attempt to set up a connection has failed.
 The default value is 300.
-Authentication 0 t Select the authentication protocol for this PPTP partner.
+Authentication Solvet the authentication protocol for this DDTD partner Select the authentication protocol for this PPTP partner.
 Possible values: PAP: Only run PAP (PPP Password Authentication Protocol); the password is transferred unencrypted.
 CHAP: Only run CHAP (PPP Challenge Handshake Authentication Protocol as per RFC 1994); the password is transferred encrypted. • PAP/CHAP: Primarily run CHAP, otherwise PAP.
 MS-CHAPv1: Only run MS-CHAP version 1 (PPP Microsoft Challenge Handshake Authentication Protocol).
 PAP/CHAP/MS-CHAP: Give priority to CHAP, if refused use the authentication protocol requested by the PPTP partner.
-(MSCHAP version 1 or 2 possible.) • MS-CHAPv2(default value): Run MS-CHAP version 2 only.
+(MSCHAP version 1 or 2 possible.)
+MS-CHAPv2(default value): Run MS-CHAP version 2 only. • None: Some providers use no authentication.
+In this case, select this option.
 Encryption If necessary, select the type of encryption that should be used for data traffic to the connection partner.
 If Encryption is set, the remote terminal must also support it, otherwise a connection cannot be set up.
 Possible values: None: MPP encryption is not used.
 Enabled (default value): MPP encryption V2 with 128 bit is used to RFC 3078.
 Windows compatible: MPP encryption V2 with 128 bit is used as compatible with Microsoft and Cisco.
-LCP Alive Check Check whether the reachability of the remote terminal is to be checked by sending LCP echo requests or replies.
-This is recommended for leased lines, PPTP and L2TP connections.
+LCP Alive Check Check whether the reachability of the remote terminal is to be ontec R200-Serie 2/5

 Field Description

+checked by sending LCP echo requests or replies.
+This is re- commended for leased lines, PPTP and L2TP connections.

-The function is activated with Enabled .
+The function is activated with Enabled.

 The function is enabled by default.